Filey Beach reopened by police after gruesome find of 'possible human bones'

 Published 13th May 2023, 15:39 BST- 1 min read

-North Yorkshire Police announced earlier today (Saturday) that the bones had been found and officers were temporarily closing the beach while they investigated.
+North Yorkshire Police announced on Saturday (May 13) that the bones had been found and officers were temporarily closing the beach while they investigated.

 The find was made at around midday.